htrungngx/cloud-infra-setup/README.md

 # Project Overview
 This project is a concept of Infrastructure as Code and to Provision VMs on Azure

+## Project Goal
+- Understand Infrastructure as Code Concept (Terraform, Ansible)
+- Learning Azure
+- Use for further projects

 # Diagram
 ![example](images/diagram.png)

 # Instruction
 ## Clone